tracked-tools/tracked-toolbox/CONTRIBUTING.md

 ## Running tests

-* `cd addon && yarn start` – Builds the addon in "watch mode" so changes picked up by test app.
+* `cd tracked-toolbox && yarn start` – Builds the addon in "watch mode" so changes picked up by test app.
 * `cd test-app && ember test` – Runs the test suite on the current Ember version
 * `cd test-app && ember test --server` – Runs the test suite in "watch mode"
 * `cd test-app && ember try:each` – Runs the test suite against multiple Ember versions

-During development, if you'd like test app to pick up changes in the addon, make sure to run both `cd addon && yarn start` and `cd test-app && ember test --server` in different terminals.
+During development, if you'd like test app to pick up changes in the addon, make sure to run both `cd tracked-toolbox && yarn start` and `cd test-app && ember test --server` in different terminals.

 ## Running the test-app application